Shivanshvyas1729/Krish_naik_rag_notes/README.md

 3. **Batch Processing (`model.batch()`)**:
    - *Concept*: Dispatches multiple independent prompts in parallel using async thread pools.
-   - *Performance Benefit*: Drastically reduces total latency and increases request throughput compared to sequential `for` loops.
+   - *Performance Benefit*: Drastically reduces total latency and increases request throughput compared to sequential `for` loops.(It can handle multiple requests more efficiently and process more of them in the same amount of time than a normal sequential for loop.)

    ```python
    responses = model.batch(["What is 2+2?", "What is 10*5?", "What is 100/4?"])